Explain why surfing was born in Hawaii?

 In detail, for those interested!

-Cultural heritage and surfing tradition in Hawaii
+Cultural and spiritual origins of surfing in Hawaii

 Did you know?